-Performing (30%) As a soloist you will be required to perform on to CD, not to an audience.
+Performing (30%) As a soloist you will be required to perform for four minutes.
 These performances will be a mixture of playing on your own and with others (solo and ensemble).
+The final performance will be recorded to send to the examiners, it doesn't have to be performed to a large audience.
 You will also learn about your chosen instrument and repertoire.
 No music exams need have been taken to pass this part of the course.